AdobeDocs/experience-manager-cloud-service.nl-NL/help/forms/aem-forms-cloud-service-communications-introduction.md

 ### Create PostScript (PS), Printer Command Language (PCL), Zebra Printing Language (ZPL) document {#create-PS-PCL-ZPL-documents}

-You can use Communications APIs to create PostScript (PS), Printer Command Language (PCL), and Zebra Printing Language (ZPL) document that are based on a XDP form design or PDF document.
+You can use Communications APIs to create PostScript (PS), Printer Command Language (PCL), and Zebra Printing Language (ZPL) document that are based on an XDP form design or PDF document.
 The _generatePrintedOutput_ API merges a form design with form data to generate a document.
 You can save the document to a file and develop a custom process to send it to a printer.

  ### Processing batch data to create multiple documents